SAP-archive/teched2020-ANA365/README.md

-# ANA365 - Data Integration and Data-Flow Modeling with SAP Data Warehouse Cloud
+# ANA365 - Data Integration and Data Flow Modeling with SAP Data Warehouse Cloud

 ## Description

-This repository contains the material for the SAP TechEd 2020 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2020 session called ANA365 - Data Integration and Data Flow Modeling with SAP Data Warehouse Cloud.

 ## Overview